Ralph Niger

 Ralph Niger, Latin Radulphus Niger or Radulfus Niger, anglicized Ralph the Black (c.
 1140 – c.
-1217), was an Anglo-French theologian and one of the English chroniclers.
-He was from Bury St. Edmunds, Suffolk, and became Archdeacon of Gloucester.
+1199), was an Anglo-French theologian and one of the English chroniclers.

-From around 1160 to 1166, Niger studied in Paris, where he was a student of John of Salisbury and Gerard la Pucelle, and, at some point in his life, probably also in Poitiers.
+Little is known about Niger's early life.
+From around 1160 to 1166, he studied in Paris, where he was a student of John of Salisbury and Gerard la Pucelle, and, at some point in his life, probably also in Poitiers.
 At Paris, he may also have been a teacher of rhetoric and dialectics.

 Niger was part of Thomas Becket's entourage during the latter's exile in France in the early 1160s and played an important role in connecting the exiled archbishop with Pope Alexander III's German ally Conrad of Mainz.
 After the reconciliation between Henry II and Becket, he was employed by the king, but he left England for France after Becket's murder in 1170.
 After Henry's death in 1189, he returned to England, where he became a canon in Lincoln.

 Works

 Apart from several theological works, Niger wrote two chronicles in Latin, one on the German emperors and the kings of France and England, which runs up to 1206, and the other one treating history from the world's origin up to the year 1199.
-In his chronicle, he remained a “violent partisan” of Becket and a critic of Henry, declaring that “the king let no year pass without molesting the country with new laws.”
+In his chronicle, he remained a "violent partisan" of Becket and a critic of Henry, declaring that "the king let no year pass without molesting the country with new laws".
 His English chronicle was continued by Ralph of Coggeshall.
-Niger also wrote a treatise De re militari in which he was critical towards the Third Crusade.
+Niger also wrote a treatise, De re militari, in which he was critical towards the Third Crusade.

 Niger is an important source for late medieval music in Britain.
 A collection of four offices – Nativity, Annunciation, Assumption, and Purification — composed by him, both notation and text, is preserved in the library of Lincoln Cathedral (15, fols.
 33–43, excepting 42).
 He introduces the offices with a short Latin treatise on the feasts.
 Most of his works are secular.